vyos/vyos-documentation/docs/configexamples/pppoe-ipv6-basic.rst

 --------------------

-We need to enable router advertisement for LAN network so that PC can receive the prefix and use SLAAC to configure address automatically.
+We need to enable router advertisement for LAN network so that PC can receive the prefix and use SLAAC to configure the address automatically.

 .. code-block:: none